 Medical Science - Master's Programme

-The Master’s Programme in Medical Science gives students with a background in Audiology, Midwifery (Reproductive, Perinatal and Sexual Health), Nursing, Occupational Therapy, Physiotherapy, Radiography or Speech and Language Pathology the possibility to achieve a Master of Medical Science degree.
+The Master’s Programme in Medical Science gives students with a background in Audiology, Midwifery (Reproductive, Perinatal and Sexual Health), Nursing, Occupational Therapy, Physiotherapy, Radiology Nursing or Speech and Language Pathology the possibility to achieve a Master of Medical Science degree.

 The programme is: